 Let’s talk about privacy!

-Privacy policies are legal documents informing users what you do with their data.
+They are legal documents informing users what you do with their data.
 For example, if you collect email addresses, names, and birthdays during the user signup process, you need to tell users what happens with their information.
-For example, some websites might use it for internal purposes only (such as customer profiling).
+For example, some websites might use it for internal purposes (such as customer profiling).
 Others might sell the information to third-party services, in which case consent is necessary.

-As you’ll be aware, privacy policies are usually skipped over by the majority of visitors.
+As you are aware, privacy policies are usually skipped over by the majority of visitors.
 However, there are several benefits to adding one to your website:

 1. How and What Type of Information You Collect

 This clause is the bread and butter of privacy policies.
-It details the exact information you collect, and how.
+It details the exact information you collect and how.
 To recall our earlier example, you can get email addresses and names directly from signup forms.
 However, there is also data you can obtain without the user knowing.
-For example, Google Analytics tracks the user’s preferred web browser, which needs to be mentioned.
+For example, Google Analytics tracks the user’s preferred web browser to mention it.

 Personally Identifiable Information refers to information that tells us specifically who you are, such as your name, email address, or phone number.
 Downloading information or logging in may allow the Company to “recognize” you to allow us to personalize our service for you.

-This first section discusses what we consider to be personal information, as opposed to anonymous data we might collect.
+This first section discusses what we consider personal information instead of anonymous data we might collect.
 It also mentions we may use the information to personalize your user experience.
 In our case, logging in is only necessary to download products you may have purchased, so it’s not obligatory.

 2. What You Do With the Information You Collect